I/O tags - configuration dialog box

 The option will enable or disable mode change (from Manual mode into Auto mode and vice-versa) on the operator level in process D2000 HI.

-- If the option is enabled, then a value must be entered into Start value input box and a control object must be defined - Control object input box.
-Valid mode is defined by means of Manual/Auto radio buttons.
-Mode may be changed in process D2000 HI and its changes are to be stored in the system database.
-Operator can change required value in Manual mode.
+- If the option is enabled, then a value must be entered into the Start value input box and a control object must be defined - Control object input box.
+The valid mode is defined by means of Manual/Auto radio buttons.
+A mode may be changed in the D2000 HI process and its changes will be stored in the system database.
+The operator can change the required value in Manual mode.
 Its change is also stored in the system database.

 - If the option is disabled, then only one of Auto or Manual modes may be enabled.
-Operator's right to change required value is defined by means his/her access rights.
-Changing required value in process D2000 HI is allowed to an operator with Control access right level or higher.
+The operator's right to change the required value is defined by means of their access rights.
+Changing a required value in the D2000 HI process is allowed to an operator with Control access right level (or higher).

 Save mode changes

-A mode change (from Manual mode to Auto mode and vice-versa) is stored into the configuration database.
+A mode change (from Manual mode to Auto mode and vice-versa) is stored in the configuration database.